nwhitehead/tinysoundfont-pybind/doc/source/guide.rst

 * Play MIDI files with SoundFonts in Python
 * Play MIDI files with modifications and customizations (mute tracks, change instruments, etc.)
 * Procedurally generate and play music or sounds
-* Play music and sounds in an interative way in your Python program
+* Play music and sounds in an interactive way in your Python program

 Goals
 -----